hashicorp/terraform-provider-vault/website/docs/r/jwt_auth_backend.html.md

 * `oidc_client_secret` - (Optional) Client Secret used for OIDC backends

+* `oidc_response_mode` - (Optional) The response mode to be used in the OAuth2 request.
+Allowed values are 'query' and 'form_post'.
+Defaults to 'query'.
+If using Vault namespaces, and oidc_response_mode is 'form_post', then 'namespace_in_state' should be set to false.

+* `oidc_response_types` - (Optional) List of response types to request.
+Allowed values are 'code' and 'id_token'.
+Defaults to `["code"]`.
+Note: 'id_token' may only be used if 'oidc_response_mode' is set to 'form_post'.

 * `jwks_url` - (Optional) JWKS URL to use to authenticate signatures.
 Cannot be used with "oidc_discovery_url" or "jwt_validation_pubkeys".

 * `jwks_ca_pem` - (Optional) The CA certificate or chain of certificates, in PEM format, to use to validate connections to the JWKS URL.
 If not set, system certificates are used.